-Hidden away - through a discrete doorway in a dining room, this SONA home cinema delivers a magical experience, transporting you out of the house and into the action on screen with a 4K projection system and Dolby Atmos 3D sound system.
+Hidden away - through a discrete doorway in a dining room, this SONA home cinema delivers a magical experience, transporting you out of the house and into the action on screen with a 4K projection system and Dolby Atmos immersive surround sound system.

 As part of a whole home technology installation, the homeowner was keen from the very outset that their home should feature a cinema space that was a level above just a generic surround sound system in the lounge and wanted to create a room where friends and family could retreat and feel like they were in another world.